Chinese Investments Kazakhstan

 The film crew visited three regions of Western Kazakhstan – Aktyubinsk, Mangystau, and Atyrau regions, each one rich in oil reserves and attractive to foreign investors, especially to companies from China and South Korea.

-Investigative journalist Lukpan Akhmedyarov says that idea of the documentary originated right on the spot as the team was gathering information for Uralsk Weekly newspaper reports and was collecting interviews with villagers who live next to the richest oil reserves in the country.
+Investigative journalist Lukpan Akhmedyarov says the idea for the documentary originated right on the spot as the team was gathering information for Uralsk Weekly newspaper reports and conducting interviews with villagers who live next to the country’s richest oil reserves.

 “So what is it that we saw that needed to be shown?
 First of all, we noticed that most people who live near oil and gas fields in Kazakhstan do not benefit from those natural resources,” adds Akhmedyarov.